arrrrrmin/hugo-datavis/content/_index.md

 title: "Hugo-datavis Theme"
 date: 2025-01-14T08:00:00-07:00
 draft: false
+preview: tn.png
+previewAlt: Thumbnail image showing a website with a nice line chart on it.
+tags:
+    - data
+    - data-vis
+    - visualization
+    - d3js
+    - hugo
+    - hugo-theme
 ---

 This is a simple theme to experiment with d3js and hugo, for data projects that want to